django/birthday20/content/events/copenhagen.md

 We booked the basement at Too Old To Die Young, a bar on Nørrebro.
 From 15:00, we're open and you can come by for an after-work drink, snacks and cake.

+If you're interested in doing something fun at the event, please reach out to info@django-denmark.org

 The schedule is like this:

 <pre>